harvey-green/breakout/README.md

 # breakout

 ## Overview
-`breakout` is a dotnet implementation of Michael Nygard's Circuit Breaker state machine, using the Gang of Four's STATE pattern.
+`breakout` is a dotnet implementation of Michael Nygard's Circuit Breaker state machine, using the Gang of Four's STATE design pattern.

 A circuit breaker can help you improve the stability of your application by protecting calls to third party services; e.g. a web service, a network resource, a database, or any other component which can intermittently fail.